tabularelf/Slice/1.0.0/Slice.md

 |---|---|---|
 |`func`|`Function or Method Id`|The function or method used to be called.|

-Assigns a Slice instance with a callback to call every time the Slice instance's layer finishes rendering.
-It takes a single argument, that contains the slice instance.
-(Example is same as above)
+Assigns a Slice instance with a callback to call every time the Slice instance’s layer finishes rendering.
+The function you pass should take a single argument, and that argument will take a slice instance.
+(See example above)

 ### `.SetVisible(value)`